Nuisance neighbours and social problems affect house values

-Halifax Bank conducted a survey of 2,000 homeowners back in 2010, and 10 percent of respondents said they had sold a previous house because of problems with nuisance neighbours.
+Halifax Bank surveyed 2,000 homeowners back in 2010, and 10 per cent of respondents said they had sold a previous house because of problems with nuisance neighbours.
 The study also found that the main types of anti-social behaviour affecting neighbourhoods were related to aggression, violence and noise pollution.
-However, the fact that the survey discovered neighbours are more important to buyers than the performance of local schools is extremely worrying for homeowners.
+However, the fact that the survey discovered neighbours are more relevant to buyers than the performance of local schools is hugely worrying for homeowners.

 Leading analysts at Halifax have publicly stated that living next to nuisance neighbours has the potential to wipe up to £31,000 off the price of the average property in the UK with homeowners powerless to act.

 Sellers in problem areas may have to accept lower house prices

 If you are trying to sell your home in a problem area, you will probably have to agree that property values in such areas will inevitably be lower than average.
 While it may be tempting to keep specific problems to yourself, you could find yourself in hot water, legally speaking, if you withhold information that prevents buyers from making an informed purchasing decision.

 If you live next to problem neighbours who like to play loud music, allow their aggressive dogs to roam free or regularly become aggressive or violent with other residents, you will be required to detail such problems in the Seller’s Property Information Form.
 If you fail to declare a particular issue with neighbours, you could find yourself accused of property fraud, and potential legal challenges to a house sale could ensue.
 Just having to report nuisance neighbours could affect the future sale value of your home.